terminatorul/ProjectConfig/README.md

   project directory, after which the current directory is restored.
 Beware the file script is always run in the user current directory, which can well be outside the project!

 The `~/.vim/` directory is used for Linux, `~/vimfiles` for Windows.
-Also the file script for Windows has a different suffix `_files.vim` instead of `.files.vim`.
+The file script for Linxu has a default suffix of `.files.vim`, and `_files.vim` for Windows.

-Use this function in the user `.vimrc` or `_vimrc`, once for every project tree that you want to have setup scripts.
+Use this function in your local  `.vimrc` or `_vimrc`, once for every project tree that you want to have setup scripts.

 The `Path` and `Name` values given here will be passed to the associated scripts when invoked, in the global variables `g:ProjectConfig_Directory` and `g:ProjectConfig_Project`